Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images: Methodology

 As the A-ARVGAE model incorporates adversarial training, it includes a generator and a discriminator.
 Within this framework, the encoder functions analogously to a generator in an adversarial network~\cite{Pan2018}.
 The generator tries to deceive the discriminator by producing synthetic data, which, in this context, refers to latent variables generated from the encoding of graph data.
 On the other hand, the discriminator (green block) attempts to differentiate whether samples are derived from real data or the generator.
 The discriminator evaluates embeddings from the prior distribution (a Gaussian distribution) as real and those from the latent variable $Z$ as synthetic or fake.
 The discriminator block comprises a straightforward MLP with two linear layers along with batch normalization, leaky reLU, and dropout to distinguish between real (a prior Gaussian distribution) and fake (latent space $Z$) embeddings.

-The complete model integrates three loss components: a regression-based reconstruction loss (related to VGAE), a Kullback–Leibler divergence loss (related to VGAE), and a binary cross-entropy loss (related to discriminator in adversarial training).
+The complete model integrates three loss components: a regression-based reconstruction loss (associated with VGAE), a Kullback–Leibler divergence loss (associated with VGAE), and a binary cross-entropy loss (related to discriminator in adversarial training).
 Further details regarding the model architecture and cost functions can be found in the respective studies~\cite{Pan2018, Velickovic2017}.

-We compare the results of our employed GNN model (A-ARVGAE) with other GNN-based models, namely GAE, VGAE, and ARVGA, and also with another non-GNN-based state-of-the-art approach, called RetCCL, represented in~\cite{Wang2023}.
-RetCCL is a model that is recently developed for the histological image retrieval task, which is based on CCL feature extraction and nearest neighbor search to find similar images in a given dataset.
+As an ablation study, we compare the results of our employed GNN model (A-ARVGAE) with other GNN-based models, namely GAE, VGAE, and ARVGA.
 The results of these comparisons are reported in Section~\ref{sec:Results} (Table~\ref{tab:res_gnn}).